 You can gain tremendous cardio benefits from using a stair stepper machine.
 Because the action of climbing stairs raises the heart rate so dramatically, it is consequently an excellent way to burn calories as well.
-For suggestions on the best stair-steppers for home use, check out my buying guide:
+For suggestions for portable stair steppers or the best stair-steppers for home use, check out my buying guide: